Aponogeton distachyos

 Use

-Brown the meat in the oil/butter mixture in a big heavy-bottomed saucepan.
+Brown the meat in the oil and butter mixture in a big heavy-bottomed saucepan.
 Remove the meat with a slotted spoon and season with seasoned salt or salt, pepper and sugar.
 Saute the onions in the same saucepan.
 Add the stock, vinegar, garlic and chilli powder.
 Bring to the boil.
 Return the meat to the saucepan.
 Simmer very slowly until the meat is nearly done.
 Add the waterblommetjies, potatoes and vinegar.
 Simmer until the vegetables are done.
 Season to taste.
 Garnish with chopped parsley.
 Serve with rice.

 Growing Aponogeton distachyos